-- Perform design, analysis, development engineering, and flight operations for Merlin engine propulsion systems, derive engine and system level requirements
+- Perform design, analysis, development engineering, and flight operations tasks for engine propulsion systems

-- Fully own critical spaceflight hardware and software processes – every employee at SpaceX assumes profound responsibility for their hardware and the success of the mission
+- Fully own critical spaceflight hardware – every employee at SpaceX assumes profound responsibility for their hardware

-- Practice flexible prioritization and scope management in order to collaborate on group objectives with evolving schedules
+- Practice flexible prioritization and scope management in order to deliver on group directives

 - Bachelor’s degree in an engineering discipline

 - Experience using CAD to design parts/assemblies